WHO WE ARE

 vision

 OUR DOWNTOWN, BRIGHT WITH PROMISE AND POTENTIAL, CAPTURES THE SPIRIT OF COMMUNITY.
 IT IS A GATHERING PLACE TO WORK, EAT, PLAY, AND STAY.
-DOWNTOWN OWOSSO IS RICH WITH OPPORTUNITIES IN ART, ENTERTAINMENT, BUSINESS, AND LEARNING.
+DOWNTOWN OWOSSO IS RICH WITH OPPORTUNITIES IN ART, ENTERTAINMENT, BUSINESS, AND DEVELOPMENT.
 OWOSSO MAIN STREET UNITES INDIVIDUALS, BUSINESSES, AND LOCAL GOVERNMENT TO REVITALIZE OUR HISTORIC DOWNTOWN.
 IT IS A COMPREHENSIVE APPROACH THAT FOCUSES ON COMMUNITY ASSETS AND PARTNERSHIPS TO PRESERVE AND PROMOTE HISTORIC OWOSSO.

 Leadership